 Yes.
-Air Purifiers can trap all pet hair into their filters.
+Air Purifiers can trap all pet hair in their filters.
 But only when they are airborne.

-And this is most likely due to the fact that Air Purifiers are mostly made with things that are much smaller in mind.
+And this is most likely because Air Purifiers are mostly made with things much smaller in mind.
 Things like bacteria, gasses, and tiny air molecules.

 But, again, they can still trap pet hair into their filters.
-Just make sure to clean them regularly as you are usually required to do so anyway.
+Just clean them regularly as you are usually required to do so anyway.